F Sharp, OCaml Books and History of OCaml

 [The F# Survival Guide By John Puopolo et al. At http://web.archive.org/web/20110715231625/http://www.ctocorner.com/fsharp/book/default.aspx ]

 A look at Amazon, there are quite a few books on F#/OCaml too.

-Jon Harrop is well known online.
+Jon Harrop is a well known personality online.
 I read the first chapter of his book in 2008, and it is one of the best online short intro to OCaml by far.
 In online programing forums, he often taunts other languages.
 He's known as a troll. (me too) He has a blog at http://fsharpnews.blogspot.com/ .